extra_toc

 • the participants in the relevant committee or

-In the case of European Standards, ETSI's National Standards Organizations give the final approval.
+In the case of elaborated European Standards on proposal from at least four (4) Full and/or Associate members, ETSI's National Standards Bodies give the final approval.

 We provide a range of web-based approval mechanisms, to make this a highly pragmatic and visible process.